The students we know aspire to academic success, just like you do.

 You have to take his/her other obligations into consideration while determining your future sessions.

-Perhaps you could resolve a scheduling conflict by agreeing to group teaching online, if your prospect already has a commitment to such during your preferred time slot.
+Perhaps you could resolve a scheduling conflict by agreeing to group online tutoring, if your prospect already has a commitment to such during your preferred time slot.

 Next, you should present the materials you need to learn: school text books, extracurriculars – such as maths puzzles or word games; or do you need homework help?
 By being precise, you will help your tutor narrow the focus of your sessions to exactly to where you need it.